pitchmuc/cjapy/docs/requestCreator.md

   * **kwargs : Additional model-specific parameters.
 For "timeDecay" (assumes 1 week): halfLifeNumPeriods, halfLifeGranularity; for "positionBased": firstWeight, middleWeight, lastWeight.

   The `addMetric` method also supports various attribution models.
 For example, the `sameTouch` model is defined without a lookback window, while other models like `lastTouch` and `firstTouch` can have lookback windows and expiration settings.
 The `timeDecay` model allows specifying half-life periods and granularity, with defaults to 1 week if not provided.

+  The `addMetric` will automatically set the new metric pass to a static row report as Static metric row.

   Examples:
   ```python